MonashBioinformaticsPlatform/RNAseq_workshop_2024/buildbook_instructions.md

 # Build the bookdown

 > All commits to the `main` branch on Github automatically trigger a bookdown build and deployment to Pages automatically - you only need to do the steps below to render the HTML locally.
+The rendered pages can be found on the `gh-pages` branch.

 ## install bookdown